jgereke/newwebsite/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "kondratyuk.ganna@gmail.com"
 #"johanna.gereke@mzes.uni-mannheim.de"
+#Prior to joining the MZES, I held a postdoctoral position at the Carlo F. Dondena Centre for Research on Social Dynamics and Public Policy #at Bocconi University in Milan, Italy.
+I hold a Ph.D. in Social and Political Sciences from the European University Institute in Florence, #Italy.

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.